carlosrodlop/carlosrodlop-docs/aws/AWS_Solution_Architect.md

 ![private link](https://d1.awsstatic.com/products/privatelink/product-page-diagram_AWS-PrivateLink.fc899b8ebd46fa0b3537d9be5b2e82de328c63b8.png)

 - What: AWS-provided **connectivity technology between VPCs, AWS services and/or datacenters using interface endpoints**, securely on the Amazon network backbone.
-- When: Keep private subnets truly private by using the AWS backbone rather than using the public internet.
+- When: **Keep private subnets truly private** by using the AWS backbone rather than using the public internet (**only private IPs for communitcation**).
 Best way to expose your VPC to hundreds or thousands of other VPC’s.
 Can secure your traffic and simplify network management.
 - Pros: Redundant; uses AWS backbone
 - Cons: ?
 - How: Create endpoint for required AWS or Marketplace service in all required subnets; access via the provided DNS hostname